 Identity Does Not Erode Boundaries

 Boundaries decay when identity is allowed to soften limits.
-Reputation, seniority, or perceived importance often stretches or blurs constraints until they lose meaning.
+Reputation or perceived importance often stretches constraints until they lose meaning.

 This directive preserves strict boundary integrity.